Перейти до вмісту

 Section titled “Verifying TPM and Measured Boot on Kubernetes Nodes”

 These commands check whether TPM 2.0 hardware is present and read the Platform Configuration Registers that store the hash chain from boot.
-If any PCR value is all zeros, measured boot is not active.
+Modern Linux distributions commonly expose TPM device nodes such as /dev/tpm0 and often /dev/tpmrm0; verify exact kernel and user-space package details against your distribution documentation and upstream release notes.

 Terminal window